jraynovic/singlyLinkedList/README.md

 Due to the constraints of sharing this as an educational file the class methods

 are far from optimized.
-Especially 'display()' given that it must iterate the entire list
+Especially 'getListLength()' given that it must iterate the entire list

 before returning a value.
 Much better even similar options exist (**hint class variable)